build-week-apis/tipsease/README.md

                 "type": "serviceWorkers"
                 }

-you your response will include a JSON web token. save this token to local storage and send it as a header on every new response to the backend in order to validate credentials.
+you your response will include a JSON web token. save this token to local storage and send it as a header named "authorization" on every new response to the backend in order to validate credentials.
+Your response will also include a userInfo object which will include all of your users information, should you want to use this to set initial state for your application.

+                /users/${id}
+will return a specific users information on a GET request, and is where you will send all of your PUT requests for updating users information.

+                /serviceWorkers/${id}
+will return a specific users information on a GET request, and is where you will send all of your PUT requests for updating users information.

+                /serviceWorkers/rate/${id}
+allows you to rate a user. send the backend a message with the format {rating: (number 1 through 5)}. a response of 1 will entail a successful request.